gitridensium/obsidian-plugin-uid/README.md

 I gues everyone keep **Automatically update internal links** yet will mention it - if that settings is `on` the links bethween "index" files and "original" files will be maintained despide actions on files in the vault.

-Just do not rename the special "index" files :) ... if you do with some purpose it will update also the `index` key in the original file and if you use that uid somewhere it wil not anymore related to that very original file.
+Just do not rename the special "index" files :) ... if you do with some purpose it will update also the `index` key in the original file and if you use that uid somewhere it will not anymore related to that very original file.

 ## JS/TS
 As this plugin is for personal use and I can do it in JS it has no TS source.
 Sorry :)